Rheumatoid arthritis: Protect your health with vaccines

 Rheumatoid arthritis medications work by suppressing your immune system.
 An unwanted side effect of this suppression, though, is an increased risk of infection — particularly in the lungs.

-Doctors recommend that people who have rheumatoid arthritis receive the annual vaccination for respiratory influenza, also known as the flu shot.
-The nasal spray version contains live virus, so it's not recommended for people with weakened immune systems.
+- Respiratory influenza.
+This annual vaccination is also known as the flu shot.
+The nasal spray version contains live virus, so it's not recommended.

 Talk to your doctor about which vaccinations might be appropriate for you, and when during the course of your treatment is the best time to receive them.